 The Red Book is an invaluable record of your child’s development and can be used in lots of useful ways.

-You should take it with you to every appointment with your GP, clinic or health advisor, so medics can record details of your child’s weight, height, vaccinations and other important health information.
+You should take it to every appointment with your GP, clinic or health advisor so that medics can record details of your child’s weight, height, vaccinations and other important health information.
 It will record your child’s health and development until he is five.

 But the Red Book can be used in many other useful ways too…